EgosOwn/gogetwindow/ReadMe.md

 # gogetwindow

 This simple module allows go programs to get the name of the currently active window.

+This is useful for creating application specific macros or tracking application usage.

 For Windows it is a wrapper around the GetForegroundWindow() function in the user32.dll library, in Linux it uses xdotool.

-This is useful for creating application specific macros or tracking application usage.

 It supports both Windows and Linux.
-Linux requires xdotool.
+Linux requires xdotool, Wayland based DEs are a serious PITA to support but I will take patches for it.

 See example/ for how to use it.